kalokli8/Netflix-clone/README.md

-# Netflix-clone
+# Netflix-clone # typescript
-An React Native app using expo typescript
+An React Native app using expo and aws-amplify